Sedation Dentistry In Pittsburgh

 More complex treatments may require drugs that can induce deeper sedation, causing a loss of feeling and reducing consciousness in order to relieve both pain and anxiety.
 Deep sedation may be recommended in certain procedures for children or others who have severe anxiety or who have difficulty controlling their movements.
 General anesthesia is not used in the dental office and can only safely be administered in a hospital setting.

 Understanding the range of choices that are available to relieve anxiety and discomfort makes you a well-informed dental consumer.
-If you have questions or concerns about your oral health care, don’t hesitate to talk to Dr. Roll.
-Working together, you and Dr. Roll, can choose the appropriate steps to make your dental visit as safe and comfortable as possible and to help you keep a healthy smile.
+If you have questions or concerns about your oral health care, don’t hesitate to talk to Dr. Roll or Dr. Williams.
+Working together, you and Dr. Roll and Dr. Williams, can choose the appropriate steps to make your dental visit as safe and comfortable as possible and to help you keep a healthy smile.

 Our philosophy is to administer the least amount of medications to COMFORTABLY perform the necessary procedures.
 This may be as little as local anesthesia only (90% of procedures performed in our office are comfortably accomplished with only local anesthesia), to nitrous oxide (also known as “laughing gas”), to oral sedation (i.e. ativan, which is similar to valium), to conscious sedation.
 Conscious sedation is performed by delivering sedative medications through an IV.
 In our office this level of sedation is performed by a dental anesthesiology group, Dental Anesthesia Associates.
 Dental Anesthesia Associates have worked in our office since 1981.
 We believe this is the safest way to sedate our patients who require this level of anesthesia.
 Fortunately, 99.9% of patients requiring anesthesia in our office do not require general anesthesia.
 When Dental Anesthesia Associates services are required they come to our office as an independent contractor, meaning they bill the patient directly for their services.